 With a rent burden of 45%, Millennials pay $92,600 in total rent

 Millennials pay a whopping $92,600 in total rent by the time they turn 30, more than what their Baby Boomer parents paid by the time they hit the same age.
-It seems that Millennials do put a massive amount of money into renting, but the numbers also show that their total median income is the highest among generations, earning about $206,600 in 8 years.
+It seems that Millennials renting put a massive amount of money into this lifestyle, but the numbers also show that their total median income is the highest among generations, earning about $206,600 in 8 years.
 However, they spend 45% of this income on rent between the ages of 22 and 30, which is more than the recommended 30%.
 In fact, none of the two previous generations managed to keep the rent burden under 30% with Gen Xers witnessing a rent burden of 41% and Baby Boomers of 36%.

-Both Gen Xers and Baby Boomers made less money than Millennials but they also spent less on rent.
+Both Gen Xers and Baby Boomers made less money than Millennial renters but they also spent less on rent.
 Gen Xers spent a total of $82,200 on rent when they were in their 20s, and they earned about $202,100.
 The same is true for Baby Boomers as they earned $195,700 while $71,000 of that went towards rent.

 Besides the heavy rent burden, there are several other reasons why Millennials witness such big financial challenges.
 One of them is the ever-increasing student loan debt, which many economists blame as the reason Millennials aren’t able to buy homes.
 Millennials do make more money than any other generation before them, but they’re also said to be spending more on things that are not necessarily essential, like Uber rides, pricey coffee or eating out.
 At the same time, spending habits depend very much on where they live, and as many Millennials prefer urban areas and big cities like Atlanta, Los Angeles, or San Francisco, this can only result in higher costs.